MAGAJIco/Flashscore--study-app/DEPLOY.md

 **Build fails on Vercel:**
 - Ensure shared package builds first (already configured in `vercel.json`)
 - Check build logs for specific errors

+**Monorepo error: "ENOENT: no such file or directory, open '/vercel/path0/apps/web/package.json'":**
+- This means the Root Directory is incorrectly set in Vercel project settings
+- **Fix**: In Vercel Project Settings → General → Root Directory:
+  - Set it to `./` (the repository root)
+  - DO NOT set it to `apps/web` or any subdirectory
+- The `vercel.json` configuration handles the monorepo structure automatically
+- After changing, redeploy from the Vercel dashboard

 ---